Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 1.md

 ## On to Part 2

 Colliders and basic queries are already a powerful and practical arsenal in DOTS.
-And maybe, that’s all your game needs.
-But most likely, you also wish to query entire collections of colliders scattered across your game world.
+And maybe that’s all your game needs.
+But most likely, you also wish to query entire collections of colliders scattered across your game world without brute-force.
 In the next part, we’ll explore *collision layers*, which can do just that.

 [Continue to Part 2](Getting%20Started%20-%20Part%202.md)